Lope K. Santos: Biography

-Santos became expert in dupluhan, a form of poetical debate during that time.
-Dupluhan can be compared to balagtasan, which became popular half a century before Santos' time.
+Santos also became an expert in dupluhan, a poetic debate style from the period.
+Dupluhan can be compared to balagtasan, another poetic debate technique which became popular half a century before Santos' time.
 He also founded Sampaguita, a weekly lifestyle magazine.

-In early 1910s, he started a campaign to promote a '"national language for the Philippines", where he organized various symposia and lectures and headed numerous departments for national language in leading Philippine universities.
+In the early 1910s, he started a campaign to promote a '"national language for the Philippines", holding symposia and lectures and heading numerous departments for national language in leading Philippine universities.
 In 1910, he was elected governor of the province of Rizal under the Nacionalista Party.
-In 1918, he was appointed as the first Filipino governor of the newly resurveyed Nueva Vizcaya until 1920.
-Consequently, he was appointed to the 5th Philippine Legislature as senator from the twelfth senatorial district representing provinces having a majority of non-Christian population.
-He was the primary author of Philippine Legislature Act No. 2946 which enacted November 30 every year as Bonifacio Day, honoring Andrés Bonifacio.
-He resigned from the Senate in 1921.
+In 1918, he was appointed governor of the newly resurveyed Nueva Vizcaya until 1920.
+Consequently, he was appointed to the 5th Philippine Legislature as senator from the twelfth senatorial district, representing provinces with non-Christian majorities.
+He was the primary author of Philippine Legislature Act No. 2946, which declared November 30 of each year to be Bonifacio Day, a public holiday in memory of revolutionary leader Andrés Bonifacio.
+He resigned from Senate in 1921.

-In 1940, Santos published the first grammar book of the "national language", Balarila ng Wikang Pambansa (Grammar of the National Language) which was commissioned by the Surian ng Wikang Pambansa (SWF).
-The next year, he was appointed by President Manuel L. Quezon as director of SWF until 1946.
-When the Philippines became a member of the United Nations he was selected to translate the 1935 Constitution for UNESCO.
-He was also appointed to assist for the translation of inaugural addresses of presidents Jose P. Laurel and Manuel A. Roxas.
+In 1940, Santos published the first grammar of the "national language", Balarila ng Wikang Pambansa (Grammar of the National Language), commissioned by the Surian ng Wikang Pambansa (SWF).
+The next year, he was appointed Director of the SWF by President Manuel L. Quezon, and stayed until 1946.
+When the Commonwealth of the Philippines became a founding member of the United Nations in 1945, he was selected to translate the then-enforced 1935 Constitution for UNESCO.
+He was also made to assist translating the inaugural addresses of presidents Jose P. Laurel and Manuel A. Roxas.

-In early 1960s, he underwent liver operations due to complication.
+In the early 1960s, he underwent surgeries on his liver due to complications.
 Santos died on May 1, 1963.